Know before you go

 Parking informationPark in designated BBOWT car park at the entrance to the reserve.
 Please don't park in Chimney hamlet.

-You can use a bridleway, public footpaths and permissive paths to access much of the reserve - see map in car park.
+You can use a bridleway, public footpaths and permissive paths to access much of the reserve - see map near car park.
 The Thames Path National Trail runs through the reserve along the river.

 Flat terrain, bumpy underfoot, boggy in winter; bridge and gates.
 Wellingtons required to cross ford at Great Brook and Duxford, may be impassable if water level is high.
 Great Brook Road becomes impassable due to flooding, when water levels are very high.